aVadeleau/Quoridor/README.md

 It's a programming project of a BAC +2 french diploma.

+This project contains the code of the game, the class diagramm and the sequence diagramm of it

 The goal of this project was to realised the board game of the Quoridor, from the design phase up to the programming phase.

 The game of the Quoridor  is a board game which the goals is to arrive to your opponent start.